tomrains/miscProjects/projects/vanishing-chess/README.md

 **Rules

-**OKAY, im working on checkmate.
+**OKAY, im working on castling - this will be a piece of cake compared to other movements!

-it's all there. now just KILL IT!!!
+okay, black checkmate functionality now working. will check for bugs later on. even getting a super simple AI...
+...i think would help make it more interesting to check for bugs.

 the 'move king' and 'kill the attacker' portions seem to be working - wahoo!